markyourdata/www.markyourdata.com/main_index.md

 Our services
 What we do

-Data Analytics, & AI Strategy consulting
+Data Analytics & AI Strategy consulting
 * Maximize the return of data & AI investments.
 With our proven methodologies and expertise, we help you invest in data-driven initiatives that drive business growth and maximize ROI.
 Propositions
 ** 30-Minute Call: Schedule a call with our experts to discuss your data & AI needs.
 ** DATA & AI offsite: Our offsite workshops help you identify and prioritize data & AI initiatives.
 ** Strategy consulting: Our strategy consulting services help you develop a comprehensive data & AI strategy that aligns with your business goals.

-[LINK TO SERVICES/ Data Analytics, & AI Strategy consulting INFO PAGE]
+[LINK TO SERVICES/ Data Analytics & AI Strategy consulting INFO PAGE]
 - On this services page, there should be a section for each of the propositions listed above.
 - Each services page, should have clear paragraphs that answer important questions which the reader might have. e.g.
 -- To whom is this service relevant?